 Sex Discrimination: Equal Pay

-The Equal Pay Act 1970 (EPA) and the EA 2010 provide employees with the right to equal pay when compared with employees of the opposite gender.
+Under the ‘equality of terms’ provisions of the EA 2010, an employee has the right to equal pay when compared with employees of the opposite gender, where they are engaged in 'equal work' in the same employment.
 For further details, see the equal pay page

 Pregnancy and Maternity Discrimination